12 Best Project Management Software For Startup Companies

 Automated Reporting

-- Cross-project overviews to track status
+- Cross-project overviews to track the status across projects

-- Workloads to manage team resources
+- Workloads with capacity planning to manage team resources

-- Export data to CSV or PDF
+- Export and print data to CSV or PDF

 Nifty Pricing:

-Compare all features and plans in detail here.
+Compare all features and plans in detail

 Ready to kickstart your startup project management?

-2. TeamWork
+2. Celoxis

 Teamwork users enjoy: